 REGULATION 1

 1.1.
-These Staff Regulations (Regulations) establish the fundamental principles of employment, regulate the working relationships and establish the rights and responsibilities of formally appointed employees who render their services in and receive remuneration from the Secretariat of the Commission of the South Pacific Regional Fisheries Management Organisation.
+These Staff Regulations (Regulations) establish the fundamental principles of employment, regulate the working relationships and establish the rights and responsibilities of formally appointed employees who render their services in and receive remuneration from the Secretariat of the Commission of the South Pacific Regional Fisheries Management Organisation (SPRFMO).
 These Regulations, together with the terms of the offer of appointment provided to each employee, form the terms and conditions of employment of the relevant employee.

 1.2.
 These Regulations should be applied giving due regard to the geographical distribution of the Members of the Commission of the South Pacific Regional Fisheries Management Organisation (hereinafter called the Commission).